admin8548/vscode-unify-chat-provider/README.md

 ## Installation

 - Search for [Unify Chat Provider](https://marketplace.visualstudio.com/items?itemName=SmallMain.vscode-unify-chat-provider) in the VS Code Extension Marketplace and install it.
-- Download the latest `.vsix` file from [Github Releases](https://github.com/smallmain/vscode-unify-chat-provider/releases), and install it in VS Code via `Install from VSIX...` or by dragging it to the extensions panel.
+- Download the latest `.vsix` file from [GitHub Releases](https://github.com/smallmain/vscode-unify-chat-provider/releases), and install it in VS Code via `Install from VSIX...` or by dragging it to the extensions panel.

 ## Quick Start